Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Numerical results

 \subsection{One-dimensional tests}

-In this section, we consider the linear advection-reaction equation \eqref{eq:test_equation_von_Neumann} to provide a first validation of the proposed numerical method.
+In this section, we consider the linear advection-reaction equation~\eqref{eq:test_equation_von_Neumann} to provide a first validation of the proposed nu\-me\-ric\-al me\-thod.
 First, we focus on a model problem characterized by the sole presence of the reaction term, while in a second test, we also include the advection term, and we provide a convergence analysis on smooth solutions.